History of New Mexico: Pueblo Revolt of 1680

 Many of the Pueblo people harbored hostility toward the Spanish, due to their oppression and prohibition of their practice of traditional religion.
 The economies of the pueblos (towns) were disrupted, as the people were forced to labor on the encomiendas of the colonists.
 The Spanish introduced new farming implements which the Pueblo adopted and provided some measure of security against Navajo and Apache raiding parties.
 The Pueblo lived in relative peace with the Spanish from the founding of the northern New Mexico colony in 1598.

 In the 1670s, drought swept the region, causing famine among the Pueblo, and attracting increased attacks from neighboring nomadic tribes trying to gain food supplies.
 Spanish soldiers were unable to defend the settlements adequately.
 At the same time, European-introduced diseases caused high mortality among the natives, decimating their communities.
 Dissatisfied with the protective powers of the Spanish Crown and its god of the Catholic Church, the Pueblo returned to their old gods.
 This provoked a wave of repression by New Mexico governor Juan Francisco Treviño, as well as the Franciscan missionaries.
-Following his arrest on a charge of witchcraft and subsequent release, Popé (or Po-pay) planned and orchestrated the Pueblo Revolt.
+Following his arrest on a charge of witchcraft and subsequent release, Po'pay (or Popé) planned and orchestrated the Pueblo Revolt.

-After being freed, Popé moved to Taos and dispatched runners to all the Pueblos carrying knotted cords, the knots signifying the number of days remaining until the appointed day for them to rise together against the Spaniards.
+After being freed, Po'pay moved to Taos and dispatched runners to all the Pueblos carrying knotted cords, the knots signifying the number of days remaining until the appointed day for them to rise together against the Spaniards.
 The rebellion was successful The Spanish were driven from all but the southern portion of New Mexico.
 They set up a temporary capital at El Paso while making preparations to reconquer the rest of the province.